geopm/geopm/tutorial/README.md

 ----------------------
 A simple Makefile which is not part of the GEOPM autotools build system compiles the tutorial code.
-There are two build scripts, one which compiles with the GNU toolchain: "tutorial_build_gnu.sh", and one which compiles with the Intel toolchain:
+There are two build scripts, one that compiles with the GNU toolchain: "tutorial_build_gnu.sh", and one that compiles with the Intel toolchain: "tutorial_build_intel.sh".
-"tutorial_build_intel.sh".
 The build scripts use the GEOPM install location defined in "tutorial_env.sh".
-If "mpicc" is not in the user's PATH, the environment variable "MPICC" must be set to the path of the to the user's MPI C compiler wrapper.
+If "mpicc" is not in the user's PATH, the environment variable "MPICC" must be set to the path of the user's MPI C compiler wrapper.

 0. Profiling and Tracing an Unmodified Application